junior033/reading-notes/201-notes/class2.md

 6. `<`, `>`, `!==`

 7. The difference between `&&` and `||` is that `&&` must have both conditions be true to execute while `||` needs only one of them to be true.

+## Things I would like to know more about
+How could I best practice CSS to become more comfortable.